Hashemite–Umayyad rivalry: After Muhammad

 The third caliph, Uthman, was from the Umayyad family.
 His policy is characterized as nepotist, giving his family members most of the positions of government and administration.
-This earned him the enmity of prominent non-Umayyad companions (such as Talhah, Abd al-Rahman ibn Awf and Muhammad's widow Aisha), as well as the Arab tribes of Iraq and Egypt, who fell cheated by the caliph's insistence to give much of the war booty to his Umayyad kinsmen.
+This earned him the enmity of prominent non-Umayyad companions (such as Talhah, Zubayr ibn al-Awwam and Muhammad's widow Aisha), as well as the Arab tribes of Iraq and Egypt, who fell cheated by the caliph's insistence to give much of the war booty to his Umayyad kinsmen.
 From Egypt, a contingent of about 1,000 people were sent to Medina, with instructions to assassinate Uthman and overthrow the government.
 Similar contingents marched from Kufa and Basra to Medina.
 They sent their representatives to Medina to contact the leaders of public opinion.
 The representatives of the contingent from Egypt waited on Ali, and offered him the Caliphate in succession to Uthman, which Ali turned down.
 The representatives of the contingent from Kufa waited on Al-Zubayr, while the representatives of the contingent from Basra waited on Talhah, and offered them their allegiance as the next Caliph, which were both turned down.
 In proposing alternatives to Uthman as Caliph, the rebels neutralized the bulk of public opinion in Medina and Uthman's faction could no longer offer a united front.
 Uthman had the active support of the Umayyads, and a few other people in Medina.
 When Uthman was finally killed by the rebels in June 656, the people of Medina elected Ali as the Caliph.